aiolos/sodaq-one-tracker-mapping/README.md

 - Only show a limited number of markers, for example using the datatables pagination
 - Enable/disable gateways and tracker points in map
 - Create some unit test, especially for decoding the payloads
-- Pretty print the json in the requests list
-- Order the timestamps in datatables better
 - Make a popup in the map to show more information about the datapoint in the map
 - Adapt center and zoom level to the available datapoints
 - Add some logging
+- Only use php7
+- Add phpstan (php7 required)